 ◆ After shingles, the affected nerves usually recover.
-However, in some cases the nerves may be permanently damaged and this leads to persistent pain.
-Messages from these damaged nerves to the brain register as pain
+However, in some cases the nerves may be permanently damaged and this leads to numbness and abnormal messages from these damaged nerves to the brain which can register as pain and itch.

 DIAGNOSIS AND TREATMENT OF PHN